bastienqueste/gliderad2cp/README.md

 gliderad2cp processes data from the Nortek AD2CP acoustic doppler current profiler (ADCP) mounted on a glider. gliderad2cp takes data from the ADCP unit and the glider and combines them to produce estimates of vertical shear of velocity.
 It also prodives functionality to integrate these velocity shear profiles into absolute earth relative water vlocities.

+## Installation

+gliderad2cp can be installed with pip

+`python -m pip install gliderad2cp`

 ## Usage

 gliderad2cp requires 2 inputs: